-I ended up deciding on this cheese board because I love idea of a dessert cheese board and how brilliant it is for someone who wants to entertain, but doesn’t have a ton of time.
+I ended up deciding on this cheese board because I love idea of a dessert and candy board.
+How brilliant this is for someone who wants to entertain, but doesn’t have a ton of time!

 I thought this was a recipe we could all use in this season of our lives, and I’m so excited to have made it because it’s exactly as I expected, delicious and something I’ll make for years to come.